Meet Our Team

 Peggie Felici- Gessner

-Peggie has lived in Tucson since 1976 and is a wife, mother and grandmothe.
-Peggie worked at Learjet for 21 years and Salpointe Catholic high school for over 19 years until she retired in 2017.
+Peggie has lived in Tucson since 1976 and is a wife, mother and grandmother.
+Peggie worked at Learjet for 21 years and Salpointe Catholic High School for over 19 years until she retired in 2017.
 Peggie has always been active in the community through volunteering efforts at Carden Academy, St. Cyril’s, Brewster Center (now Emerge), Lend a Hand, and 7 years with Casa Alitas and border missions.

 Salpointe was her dream job; as Manager of Alumni / Parent relations and Special Events, Peggie was able to interact with not only parents, but over 17,000 alumni across the globe.
 Peggie often worked directly with students and their various clubs on functions and fundraising.
 Peggie organized class reunions and associated homecoming events, and was responsible for monthly events for parents, alumni, or students.
 It was challenging and demanding, but a wonderful 19 years of making lasting friendships and being a part of an incredible development department.
 Working through two capital campaigns and campus growth was a highlight of her career.